 Representatives from the Agency brought a select few projects to Swann and one of his colleagues, Pat Price, who also had impressive remote viewing talents.
 The results in some cases were spectacular, and in all cases sufficiently intriguing that the CIA kept coming back for more.
 This led to formal research contracts between the Agency and the now-renamed SRI-International.

 However, in the mid-1970s a number of scandals involving the CIA forced it to divest itself of any controversial activities in which it was at that time engaged.
 Remote viewing counted as being controversial.
 Oversight for the program passed first to the US Air Force, and then to the Defense Intelligence Agency (DIA) under the program name “Grill Flame.”
-In the meantime, the US Army began its own program in 1977, and by 1979 this was moved under the Grill Flame umbrella.
+In the meantime, the US Army began its own program at Fort George G. Meade, Maryland in 1977, and by 1979 this effort was administratively moved under the Grill Flame umbrella while still remaining an Army-managed program.

 Founded by Lt.
 F. Holmes “Skip” Atwater and Maj.
 “Scotty” watt, the Army’s remote viewing program originally began as a counter-intelligence effort, with the mission to evaluate through “reverse engineering” how vulnerable US secrets were to psychic spying.
 So successful was this effort, that Department of Defense and Army officials decided to change the program’s assignment.
 Now, instead of merely evaluating adversaries’ ability to spy on the United States using ESP, Grill Flame’s mission became to actively collect intelligence against foreign threats–thus turning the tables on America’s Cold War opponents.